 As the experiments show, for most of the graphs, HEM is an excellent matching scheme that produces good partitionings, and requires the smallest overall run time.
-However, for certain class of graphs HEM does better than HEM.
+However, for a certain class of graphs, HEM does better than HEM.

-3.2 Refinement Policies
+3.2.
+Refinement Policies

 As described in Section 2.3, there are different ways that a partitioning can be refined during the uncoarsening phase.
-We evaluated the performance of two refinement policies, both in terms of how good partitionings they produce and also how much time they require.
-The refinement policies that we evaluate are greedy refinement (GR), and global Kernighan-Lin refinement (GKLR).
+We evaluated the performance of two refinement policies, both in terms of the quality of the partitionings they produce and also how much time they require.
+The refinement policies that we evaluate are greedy refinement (GR) and global Kernighan-Lin refinement (GKLR).

-The result of these refinement policies for computing a 32-way and a 256-way partition for the graphs in Table 1 is shown in Figures 6, 8, 7, and 9.
-Figures 6 and Figures 7 show the edge-cut of the partitionings produced by GKLR relative to those produced by GR for the three different coarsening schemes, while Figures 8 and Figures 9 shows the amount of time required by GKLR relative to GR for computing these partitionings.
+The results of these refinement policies for computing a 32- and 256-way partition for the graphs in Table 1 are shown in Figs. 6-9.
+Figures 6 and 7 show the edge-cut of the partitionings produced by GKLR relative to those produced by GR for the three different coarsening schemes, while Figs. 8 and 9 show the amount of time required by GKLR relative to GR for computing these partitionings.

-A number of observations can be made from Figures 6 and Figures 7.
+A number of observations can be made from Figs. 6 and 7.
 GKLR is significantly better than GR only for BBMAT.
-For other problems the difference is minor.
+For other problems, the difference is minor.
 If RM coarsening is used, then GKLR does better than GR more consistently.
 If HEM or HEM coarsening is used, then GKLR performs quite similar to GR for all problems.
 Even for BBMAT, the gap between the performance of GKLR and GR is narrower for HEM and HEM compared with RM.
 If we combine the 32- and 256-way partitionings as a set of 150 different runs, GKLR produces better partitionings for 31 out of these 150 runs.
 Out of these 31 runs, 14 were obtained using RM, 7 using HEM, and 10 using HEM.
 Another interesting observation is that for most graphs the difference in the quality of the partitionings produced by GR and GKLR is very small.
 The difference in the quality is less than 2% for 139 out of the 150 different runs.
-The only notable exceptions are KEN-11 for which GR does up to 7% better than GKLR, and BBMAT for which GKLR does up to 21% better than GR.
+The only notable exceptions are KEN-11 for which GR does up to 7% better than GKLR and BBMAT for which GKLR does up to 21% better than GR.
 From these experimental results, it is clear that a simple refinement scheme such as GR is quite adequate, particularly if the initial partitioning for the coarsest graph is quite good.
 The additional power of GKLR is useful only when it is used in conjunction with the RM matching scheme which leads to poor initial partitionings.

-From Figures 8 and Figures 9 we see that the amount of time required for a 32- and 256-way partitioning using GKLR is significantly higher than the time required using GR.
+From Figs. 8 and 9 we see that the amount of time required for a 32- and 256-way partitioning using GKLR is significantly higher than the time required using GR.
 GKLR requires more time for each of the 150 different runs.
 In some cases, GKLR requires more than twice the time required by GR.
 Comparing the different matching schemes, we see that the relative increase in the run time is higher for RM than for HEM and HEM.
-The is not
+This is not surprising since RM requires more refinement and also RM benefits the most from GKLR.